Explore our top 10 surf spots in the Basque Country.

-One of the best things about the Basque Country, aka Pays Basque in French, is that you can never run out of fun and interesting things to do, from surfing on the waves to walking up mountains, this area is abundant with possibilities (see our article of the 7 things to do in the French Basque Country this summer).
+One of the best things about the Basque Country, is that you can never run out of fun and interesting things to do, from surfing on the waves to walking up mountains, this area is abundant with possibilities (see our article of the 7 things to do in the French Basque Country this summer).

 The beaches and surf spots in Anglet are easy to find as it’s just one long stretch of sand and ocean, starting from the north end there is La Barre, situated next to the river mouth, and as your work your way down to south end of Anglet you have 6 other surf breaks before you hit VVF, the beach break under the lighthouse.
 The waves along this stretch of beach are heavier than other waves you may find in the area, such as Cote des Basques, but they offer great opportunity for barrels and fast sections.